Travel insurance for Malaysia

 - National emergency hotline.
 You can reach this service by dialing 999.

 - UK embassy.
 If you lose your passport, get into legal trouble or if there’s a countrywide emergency, contact the nearest UK embassy.

 6 steps to choosing a policy

 When choosing travel insurance for Malaysia, ask yourself these six questions:

 - Where in Malaysia are you going?
 Understand the risks that are present in different parts of Malaysia.

 - How many times will you travel this year?
 Consider an annual multi-trip policy if you travel regularly.
-Some companies, such as Allianz, offer policies that will cover you almost anywhere in the world.

 - What activities in Malaysia will you take part in?
 If you plan to go hiking, spelunking, diving or anything else heart-pounding, look for a policy that covers adventurous activities.